 - We shared application materials to help each other best figure out how to meet the training requirements set out by the Royal College

 - We developed a national matching system similar to CaRMS for the fall 2016 match in order to harmonize the application process and ensure fairness for the applicants.
 In the future, all programs will be part of the CaRMS medicine subspecialty match (MSM).

-Past-Chair: Dr. Leonie Herx – University of Calgary
+Past-Chair: Dr. Chris Barnes – University of Ottawa

-Dr. Charlie Chen – University of British Columbia
+Dr. Anoo Tamber – University of British Columbia

 Dr. Erin Gorman Corsten – Dalhousie University